-Aldesleukin (IL-2) is a very powerful medicine that can only be administered at select institutions because of its toxicity and the potential requirement for admission to an intensive care unit.
-Certain patients are potential candidates for this therapy, specifically those who have
+Aldesleukin (IL-2) is a very powerful medicine that can only be administered at select institutions throughout the United States.
+Certain patients are more likely to do well on this therapy, specifically those who have

 - No infection

 - No autoimmune or inflammatory disorders

 - No lung, heart, kidney, or brain or spinal cord issues

 - No organ transplants

 - No cancer that has spread to the brain or spinal cord.